kundajelab/chipseq_pipeline/README.md

 # Introduction

-The AQUAS pipeline is based off the ENCODE (phase-3) transcription factor and histone ChIP-seq pipeline specifications (by Anshul Kundaje) in [this google doc](https://docs.google.com/document/d/1lG_Rd7fnYgRpSIqrIfuVlAz2dW1VaSQThzk836Db99c/edit#) .
-However, please note that this is NOT the official ENCODE (phase-3) pipeline but rather a free and open-source implementation that adheres to the specifications.
-The official ENCODE (phase-3) pipeline is being implemented by the ENCODE DCC on a cloud computing platform knows as DNAnexus.It will be released shortly by the ENCODE DCC and will be linked to from this site as well.
-The official DNAnexus pipeline is open-source as well.
-However, users need to create an account on DNAnexus and pay for cloud compute.
-We have created this free version as an alternative for those who might have access to local compute infrastructure and not necessarily want to pay for DNAnexus cloud compute.
-We have run extensive tests to make sure the output of AQUAS and the official DNAnexus pipeline match exactly.
-We plan to continue making sure AQUAS and the DNAnexus implementation continue to remain in sync.
+The AQUAS pipeline implements the ENCODE (phase-3) transcription factor and histone ChIP-seq pipeline specifications (by Anshul Kundaje) in [this google doc](https://docs.google.com/document/d/1lG_Rd7fnYgRpSIqrIfuVlAz2dW1VaSQThzk836Db99c/edit#).

+*NOTE:* We recommend using the [WDL-based implementation]((https://github.com/kundajelab/chip-seq-pipeline2) of this pipeline here as it uses a more stable and maintained workflow management system.

 # Installation